For the injustices against the native peoples and the land God provided,“Lord, have mercy.”

 For the brave missionaries that ministered to them.
 “Thanks be to God.”

 The native peoples are often forgotten in the story of the “discovery” of America.
 Our heroes tend to be the settlers who came on ships, built towns and cities, explored the land and gave us what we have today.
 But it came at a price.

 If you ever visit New York harbor by way of the Staten Island Ferry look at the shores now crowded by the buildings and piers of today.
-Once native peoples fished, hunted and traded in large numbers here.
+Native peoples once fished, hunted and traded in large numbers here.
 The water was fresher then, fish and shellfish plentiful, the air cleaner, the earth less damaged by human activity.

-The National Museum of the American Indian is located in the old customs house across from Battery Park near the ferry.
-It’s a good place to remember the native peoples in the story of America.
-The Europeans traded with them; they were their guides into an unknown land; they provided many of the foods that fed growing populations in Europe and America.
-Their respect for the land was greater than those who came after them.
+The National Museum of the American Indian , located in the old customs house across from Battery Park near the ferry, is a good place to remember the role of the native peoples in the story of America.
+They traded with the Europeans; they were their guides into an unknown land; they provided many of the foods that fed growing populations in Europe and America.
+They respected the land more than those who came after them.

 Europeans brought disease.
 Smallpox disfigured and partially blinded Kateri Tekakwitha, a young Mohawk woman who lived along the Mohawk River past Albany, NY.
 The native peoples had no immunity to small pox and other diseases.
 Three out of ten died from it.
 By some estimates 5 million native people lived in North America when the first Europeans arrived.
 Within a hundred years there were only 500,000.
 Besides disease, the major cause of their diminishment, the native peoples also suffered from wars and greed.